Follow TV Tropes

 • In Jill's dream sequence, when she's sliced in half by the go-kart, both halves of her body are clearly a dummy full of fake gore.

-• They Wasted a Perfectly Good Character: Joyce’s death is one of the most frequently-maligned parts of the film, as she was one of the most innocent characters in this franchise’s Humans Are Bastards Crapsack World, whose only crime was believing her husband’s lies.
-Her death is made even worse by the fact that her husband Bobby survives, despite the fact that it was his lie which got them into this mess to begin with.
-Many feel the film would have been better if it was Bobby who died in the film’s closing moments, leaving Joyce the last one standing.
+• They Wasted a Perfectly Good Character: Joyce’s death is one of the most frequently maligned parts of the film, as she was one of the most innocent characters in this franchise's Humans Are Bastards Crapsack World, who only believed her husband Bobby's made-up story and didn't commit any actual crimes or derogatory acts.
+Her death is made even worse by Bobby's survival, despite the fact that it was his story which got them into this mess to begin with.
+Many feel the film would have been better if it was Bobby who died at the end, leaving Joyce the last one standing.

 YMMV tropes with their own pages: